jeffhhk/microKanren-arith/README.md

 This repository integrates:

 - Jason Hemann et al microKanren
-- Whole numbers "oleg numbers" as implemented by faster-miniKanren
+- Whole numbers "Oleg numbers" as implemented by faster-miniKanren
 - A routine trace-var-list for printing values in microKanren programs
 - Instrumentation of goal constructors so that in a debugger, goals appear tagged with their constructor instead of their procedure alone